philipkocanda/juicebox-protocol/README.md

 ## Features

-- Building command messages
+- [x] Build command (CMD) messages

 ## TODO

-- Figure out what the "command" field does: C242, C244, C008, C006 (naming is mine, not sure if it's actually a command)
+- [ ] Figure out what the "command" field does: C242, C244, C008, C006 (naming is mine, not sure if it's actually a command)
-- Figure out what the counter is for.
+- [ ] Figure out what the counter is for.
-- Integrate into Juicepassproxy (JPP) to get it to actually send a message to the Juicebox (HA > MQTT > JPP > Juicebox)
+- [ ] Integrate into Juicepassproxy (JPP) to get it to actually send a message to the Juicebox (HA > MQTT > JPP > Juicebox)
-- Support parsing status messages
+- [ ] Support parsing status messages
-- Nice to have for consistency: Support parsing command messages
+- [ ] Nice to have for consistency: Support parsing command messages

 ## Tested devices